LEVEL: A LEVEL

 TYPE OF STUDY: FULL-TIME, SIXTH FORM

-In this course you will study how the laws of physics enable us to make sense of the universe.
+You will study how the laws of physics enable us to make sense of the universe.
 The course involves a mixture of theory and practical work and the links between the two are regularly emphasised.
-If you opt to study Physics, you must study either Mathematics, Computer Science or Chemistry.
+If you opt to study Physics, you must also study either Mathematics, Computer Science or Chemistry.
 The content of these courses will assist you in understanding the more complex components of the Physics syllabus.

 Wherever possible, we try to incorporate practical work relevant to the theory being studied.
-This means that practical work is performed regularly and through this students become accurate and reliable experimenters.
+This means that practical work is performed regularly and through this you become an accurate and reliable experimenter.
 Theory is taught through presentations, small group work and individual practice and interactive technology.

 Students with A Level Physics are highly sought after and follow careers in a wide range of areas such as Aerospace, Civil, Mechanical and Electrical Engineering, Earth Science, Materials Science, Health, Architecture and the Financial Sector.